OpenScienceLabs/opensciencelabs.github.io/docs/analytics.md

 Production runs are not canceled in progress.
 GitHub may replace pending runs;
 each surviving run checks out the latest `main`, and loads the current snapshot inside the lock, so superseded content or analytics do not overwrite newer data.
-A pending scheduled refresh replaced by a content build is retried the next day (or manually); the content build still preserves the existing report.
+A pending scheduled refresh replaced by a content build is covered by that build's own refresh attempt.
+This is not a guarantee that every intermediate commit gets a separate export; surviving production runs refresh current `main`.
+GA4 processing can return unchanged figures even on a successful new export.

 Refresh errors are continued only long enough to build and publish the retained report (or the initial unavailable state).
 After publication the workflow is